 If you see some error message from the app Hyper for YouTube like the picture below, it may be caused by you changing the IE cache location.

 Similar behavior as Hyper for YouTube.

-Windows 8/8.1 Modern (“Metro”) apps need to read/write the IE cache location and they are forced to work under IE’s Enhanced Protection Mode.
-This requires the IE cache location to be a NTFS partition residing in a disk visible in Disk Management Console (
+Windows 8⁄8.1 Modern (“Metro”) apps need to access the IE cache location and they are forced to work under IE’s Enhanced Protection Mode.
+This requires the IE cache location to be inside a NTFS partition of a disk visible in Disk Management Console (

 diskmgmt.msc).
 Not all RAM disk drivers emulate their drives that way.

 The dumbest way is to change the IE cache location back to default (

 %USERPROFILE%\AppData\Local\Microsoft\Windows\Temporary Internet Files).

 To keep RAM disk AND have Metro apps work, there are two points to check: